 EDUC 7547 - Teaching Narrative Writing to K-8 students

-This is one of three courses in a series on how to teach writing with a genre-based pedagogy that has a strong emphasis on language development.
-Using this genre-based pedagogy informed by systemic functional linguistics, participants will learn what and how to teach non-fiction narratives (Personal and procedural recounts, autobiographies, biographies, empathetic autobiographies, and historical recounts) and fictional narratives.
+This is a project-based course where groups of participants will collaborate to develop a writing unit in a genre appropriate for their grade level.
+Using a genre-based pedagogy informed by systemic functional linguistics, participants will learn what and how to teach reports and explanations in the context of social studies and/or science.
 Features of the genres demanded in elementary and middle schools will be learned and practiced.
 The strong emphasis on language development distinguishes this approach from others currently used in schools.
 The approach to teaching guides teachers in ways of apprenticing students to writing that builds confidence and success.

 There will be a variety of activities to facilitate acquiring the content of the course such as short lectures, readings and discussions.
 In addition, teachers will share how they implemented the unit with videos applying the approach in their classrooms, work with mentor texts and student work and affinity groups collaborations toward creating genre units.
 During live sessions students will have the opportunity to share experiences, answer questions, and clarify challenges.